apollo

 Disease/Condition Glossary

 Rheumatoid arthritis: It is an autoimmune disease (the body's immune system attacks its tissue), leading to joint pain and damage.
-Symptoms of rheumatoid arthritis include pain, inflammation of joints, difficulty moving, and swelling.
+Symptoms of rheumatoid arthritis include pain, joint inflammation, difficulty moving, and swelling.

 Wilson’s disease: It is a rare genetic disorder that causes excess copper in the body.
-Copper plays an important role in developing healthy nerves, bones, collagen, and the skin pigment melanin.
+Copper plays an important role in the development of healthy nerves, bones, collagen, and the skin pigment melanin.
 Normally, copper is absorbed from the food; the liver filters out excess copper and releases it through urine.
-In People with Wilson’s disease, the liver cannot remove the extra copper properly, and the extra copper then builds up in organs such as the brain, liver, and eyes.
+In People with Wilson’s disease, the liver cannot properly remove excess copper, and it then builds up in organs such as the brain, liver, and eyes.

-Cystinuria: It is the condition in which the amino acid called cystine in the urine, leading to the formation of cystine stones in the kidneys, ureters, and bladder.
-Cystinuria symptoms are usually sharp pain in the lower back or side of the abdomen (renal colic), blood in the urine (hematuria), obstruction of the urinary tract, and infections of the urinary tract.
+Cystinuria: It is a condition in which the amino acid called cystine is present in the urine, leading to the formation of cystine stones in the kidneys, ureters, and bladder.
+Cystinuria symptoms usually include sharp pain in the lower back or side of the abdomen (renal colic), blood in the urine (hematuria), urinary tract obstruction, and urinary tract infections.

 FAQs

-Penicillamine works by blocking the action of certain chemical messengers that are responsible for inflammation and prevents joint stiffness, thereby provides relief from rheumatoid arthritis.
+Penicillamine works by blocking the actions of certain chemical messengers responsible for inflammation and preventing joint stiffness, thereby providing relief from rheumatoid arthritis.

-Wilson’s disease is a condition where the body cannot get rid of copper properly and cause damage the liver, brain, and other organs.
-Penicillamine contains penicillamine that works by helping the body to remove excess copper.
+Wilson's disease is a condition where the body cannot get rid of copper properly, causing damage to the liver, brain, and other organs.
+Penicillamine contains penicillamine, which helps the body remove excess copper.

 Avoid taking other medicines at the same time while taking Penicillamine.
 If you take an iron supplement, take it at least 2 hours before or after you take Penicillamine.
 Iron can make it harder for your body to absorb Penicillamine.
-Avoid taking mineral supplements, unless your doctor advised you to.
+Avoid taking mineral supplements unless your doctor advises you to.
 Do not drink milk within 1 hour before or after you take Penicillamine.
-Do not take copper-containing foods like shellfish, chocolate, nuts, mushroom, and organ meats (liver pate, sweetbreads etc.)
+Do not take copper-containing foods like shellfish, chocolate, nuts, mushrooms, and organ meats (liver pate, sweetbreads, etc.)

-Penicillamine may cause side-effects such as protein in urine, low blood platelets, stomach upset or throwing up, diarrhea , change in taste, loss of appetite, mouth irritation, mouth sores.
-These side-effects are usually mild and temporary.
-However, if any of these side-effects persist or get worse, inform your doctor immediately.
+Penicillamine may cause side effects such as protein in urine, low platelet counts, stomach upset or vomiting, diarrhoea, changes in taste, loss of appetite, mouth irritation, and mouth sores.
+These side effects are usually mild and temporary.
+However, if any of these side effects persist or get worse, inform your doctor immediately.

-Penicillamine should not be taken during pregnancy or if you are trying to become pregnant as Penicillamine can cause birth defects, miscarriages or harm unborn babies.
+Penicillamine should not be taken during pregnancy or if you are trying to become pregnant, as Penicillamine can cause birth defects, miscarriages or harm to unborn babies.
 Avoid becoming pregnant for at least 6 months after stopping the treatment with Penicillamine.